 So in Class 3/4 (age 8/9), as the children are beginning to grapple with their own expression of individuality, the Norse myths’ characters are a wonderful representation of the growing personality as seen in the nine year old child, full of the complexities of human motivations and emotions.

-Our Class 3/4 performed ‘The Theft of Mjollnir’, exploring for themselves the importance of strength of character, courage, self-sacrifice, and perseverance while revealing hidden motives, character’s fallibility and the challenges of working at cross purposes with others.
+Our Class 3/4s have performed the Norse Myths exploring for themselves the importance of strength of character, courage, self-sacrifice, and perseverance while revealing hidden motives, character’s fallibility and the challenges of working at cross purposes with others.

 As the children progress through the Classes the individual voices become more and more important.
 Solo roles can give students an expanded opportunity to express themselves, try on new personalities, and explore qualities that might be hard for them to try out in daily life.